The Amazing Tour Is Not on Fire: Development

 Planning began as early as 2014.
 Howell and Lester wrote and produced the show themselves, and then a crew helped them bring it to life.
 On 26 March 2015, they announced both their book and tour via a trailer on Howell's channel.
 A second trailer for the U.S. leg was released in February 2016.

 YouTube Red originals and Dan and Phil Go Outside

-In October 2016, The Amazing Tour Is Not on Fire, a live recording of the final U.S. show at the Dolby Theatre, was released as a YouTube Red Original film by the same name along with a documentary, Dan and Phil's Story of TATINOF.
+In October 2016, The Amazing Tour Is Not on Fire, a live recording of the final U.S. show at the Dolby Theatre, was released as a YouTube Red Original film of the same name along with a documentary, Dan and Phil's Story of TATINOF.
 They were the first British YouTube creators to release content on the YouTube Red platform.

 Alongside these films, they released a photo book, Dan and Phil Go Outside, in November 2016, which includes a personal collection of candid photos and insightful stories from the tour.
 The book became a #1 New York Times bestseller.